neiker/experiments/README.md

 # Experiments on this project

 ## Sorted List (WIP)
-Drag~~&drop~~ items on a list while you keep the posibility of scroll over the elements.
+Drag<strike>&drop</strike> items on a list while you keep the posibility of scroll over the elements.

 ## Draggable Stickies
 Sticky notes you can drag&drop and also resize.